jackrabbit72380/Ho4kmmm/common/H3EK/tags/digsite/levels/swampthing/readme.md

 Bean - For H4mc

-Glitch - for Halo Infinate Assault rifle Model
+Glitch5970 - For The Halo Infinate Assault Rifle Model

 343